NHPA May 2018 Three-Day Addictions SymposiumThursday, May 03, 2018

 Participants will learn the components of assessment and current treatment recommendations for cybersex addiction.
 The program will then provide information on the impact of sexual addictions on the individual and family as well as guidelines to help with the healing of trauma for partners confronting sexual addictions.

-About The Presenter: Elaine Ducharme, Ph.D is a Board Certified Clinical Psychologist who has specialized in treatment of trauma and abuse for over 30 years.
+About The Presenter: Elaine Ducharme, Ph.D. is a Board Certified Clinical Psychologist who has specialized in the treatment of trauma and abuse for over 30 years.
 Working with both victims and survivors of abuse and as a coach with divorcing families, she has seen the impact of internet addictions, and in particular cybersex addictions, on both the participants and their families.

-Dr. Ducharme has lectured locally and nationally on a many subjects including Parenting, Communication, Trauma, Cybersex, Anxiety Disorders, Domestic Violence and Dissociative Identity Disorder and is a frequent guest on both radio and television.
+Dr. Ducharme has lectured locally and nationally on many subjects including Parenting, Communication, Trauma, Cybersex, Anxiety Disorders, Domestic Violence and Dissociative Identity Disorder and is a frequent guest on both radio and television.
 Her weekly blog on WRCH, (www.wrch.com), where she is a monthly guest on their morning FM radio show, provides information on a variety of mental health issues.
-As Public Education Coordinator for the Connecticut Psychological Association she is a frequent contributor to local and national magazine and newspaper articles.
+As Public Education Coordinator for the Connecticut Psychological Association, she is a frequent contributor to local and national magazine and newspaper articles.
 Dr. Ducharme is often called upon to provide expert testimony to the courts on issues related to domestic violence, custody issues and trauma.
 Dr. Ducharme is co-president of the Connecticut Collaborative Divorce Group that works to help families emerge from the divorce process with dignity and respect.

 She is the author of Assessment and Treatment of Dissociative Identity Disorder as well as Must I Turn the Other Cheek, a book about the effects of premature forgiveness on recovery from sexual abuse.